degdigital/UIEcosystem/sfcc.md

     ```

 **Vendor Prefixes**
 * Avoid using vendor prefixes within your authored CSS.
-[Autoprefixer](https://github.com/postcss/autoprefixer) is available within [Skeletor](https://github.com/degdigital/skeletor) and should be configured to apply vendor prefixes based on a projects browser support through the build process.
+Make a note, however, that Autoprefixer may vary from the developer boxes and the staging CSS output.

 **Javascript Hooks & State Classes**
-* Avoid binding to the same class in both your CSS and JavaScript.
+* Avoid binding to the same class in both your CSS and JavaScript for custom written code and Site Genesis refactors.
 * Depending on your specific needs, we recommend creating Javascript hooks & state classes in 1 of 3 ways: